MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/deployment/deploy-wdac-policies-with-memcm.md

 - [Optional] Reputable apps as defined by the Intelligent Security Graph (ISG)
 - [Optional] Apps and executables already installed in admin-definable folder locations that Configuration Manager will allow through a one-time scan during policy creation on managed endpoints.

-Note that Configuration Manager does not remove policies once deployed.
+Configuration Manager doesn't remove policies once deployed.
 To stop enforcement, you should switch the policy to audit mode, which will produce the same effect.
-If you want to disable Windows Defender Application Control (WDAC) altogether (including audit mode), you can deploy a script to delete the policy file from disk, and either trigger a reboot or wait for the next reboot.
+If you want to disable Windows Defender Application Control (WDAC) altogether (including audit mode), you can deploy a script to delete the policy file from disk and either trigger a reboot or wait for the next reboot.

 For more information on using Configuration Manager's native WDAC policies, see [Windows Defender Application Control management with Configuration Manager](/mem/configmgr/protect/deploy-use/use-device-guard-with-configuration-manager).